 A holistic but challenging framework

-At Hillside World Academy, we recognize the value in fostering growth and development.
+At HWA International School, we recognize the value in fostering growth and development.
 We also believe in instilling our students with the necessary tools and education that will help them achieve their lifelong goals and give them the advantages they need to succeed in daily endeavors, however big or small.
 Middle school students are at the cusp of discovering themselves and learning about the world.
 We want them to be encouraged to think about their futures and what their own identity is.

 A day in their school life.
 Join us going through a day in the life of a HWA student.